Vatican magazine denounces treatment of nuns as domestic servants for bishops

 A nun, identified only as Sister Marie, describes how sisters serve clergy but "are rarely invited to sit at the tables they serve".

-While such servitude is common knowledge, it is remarkable that an official Vatican publication would dare put such words to paper and publicly denounce how the church systematically exploits its own nuns.
+While such servitude is common knowledge, it is remarkable that an official Vatican publication would dare put such words to paper and publicly denounce the system.

 Women, Church, World began six years ago as a monthly insert in L'Osservatore Romano and is now a stand-alone magazine distributed for free online and alongside the printed newspaper in Italian, Spanish, French and English.